 And yet, I still chose the cat smell post before this one.

-I got to experience something pretty great this past Sunday with my friend and fellow blogger Jen.
+I got to experience something pretty great this past Sunday.

 Have you ever heard of Listen to Your Mother